hmchen47/DataScience/Notes/a09-FeatureSelect.md

       # compare the drop in the roc-auc w/ the threshold
       if diff_auc < threshold:
-        # if thr drop in the roc is small and remove the
         # feature, require to set the new roc to the
         # one based on the remaining feature
         auc_score_all = auc_score_int